facebookexperimental/MemorySnapshotAnalyzer/README.md

 Note that some commands take indices of different kinds (as well as addresses).
 Make sure to not confuse these indices with one another:
 * The type system assigns a type index to each type.
-* Heap tracing assigns an object index to each live object.
+* Heap tracing assigns an index to each live object an to each group of roots with the same target, in postorder.
 * Indices can be specific to the context (see below) and can change with different analysis options (e.g., heap stitching).
 * (Only of interest to developers working on the analyzer itself: Internally, the root set also assigns a root index to each root, and backtracing assigns a node index to each node that can be part of a backtrace - or of the dominator tree.)